April 20, 2012

 In the last couple of weeks that seems to have changed.
 I'm not sure why, but I think it's a lot of little things, like getting the donor stripped and out of here, buying an angle grinder, putting together a build table, and getting over our weld-o-phobia.
 We still have a few obstacles ahead, but we had a lot of obstacles before this, too.
 One by one they got knocked down.
 So maybe it's possible.

 Between welding sessions we clamped on a few suspension brackets and attached the A-arms.
 They looked great.
 Of course before they're permanently attached they have to be carefully jigged, and we don't want to risk any tubes moving even slightly during welding, so it would be stupid to weld or even tack the brackets in place before the frame is all done.
 Not that stupid would necessarily stop us from doing something cool.
-But we still have lots of other cool and even fun stuff to do on the frame yet, so I guess we'll wait to do the suspension.
+But we still have lots of other cool and even fun stuff to do on the frame yet, so I guess we'll wait to do the suspension at the appropriate time.

 Our Build Log